Skip to content

 Free savings plans.
 This is arguably Trade Republic's biggest advantage.
 You can set up automatic weekly, bi-weekly, or monthly investments in thousands of stocks and ETFs, paying zero commissions.
 If your strategy is to invest 200 EUR every month into a global ETF on autopilot, Trade Republic is very hard to beat.

-Interest on cash.
-Trade Republic pays a variable interest rate on your uninvested balance, up to a cap of 50,000 EUR.
-The rate fluctuates with ECB decisions, but it tends to be competitive with the best savings accounts on the market.
-This means your money works for you even while you are deciding what to invest in.
+2.75% APY interest on cash.
+Trade Republic pays 2.75% APY on your uninvested balance (as of April 2026), up to a cap of 50,000 EUR.
+The rate adjusts with ECB decisions.
+This makes it one of the best options for keeping your emergency fund working while you decide what to invest in.

 Fractional shares.
 You can buy fractions of shares starting from 1 EUR.
 Want to invest in Amazon but a single share costs over 150 EUR?
 With Trade Republic you can buy 10 EUR worth without any problem.
 This dramatically lowers the barrier to building a diversified portfolio.